naavis/haloray/README.md

-# Halo Simulator Prototype
+# HaloRay

+HaloRay simulates the reflection and refraction of sun light inside hexagonal ice crystals present in high altitude clouds in the atmosphere.
+These ice crystal produce various optical phenomena in the sky, including bright spots, circles and arcs.

+## Building

-The simulator requires an OpenGL 4.4 compliant GPU.
+HaloRay requires an OpenGL 4.4 compliant GPU.
 Build dependencies are handled using [Conan](https://conan.io/) and the build itself is done with [CMake](https://cmake.org/).